up42/docs/source/going-further/api-walkthrough.rst

 Introduction
 ------------

-The UP42 API allows for doing the following things on a given project:
+The API is the UP42 fulcral point: everything runs on top it.
+Therefore if you want to automate/scale your usage of UP42 the API is the way to go.

+The current publicly available API functions in the context of a project.
+Here are the actions that you can perform using the API:

+Familiarity with the :ref:`core concepts <core-concepts>` is assumed, as well as minimal proficiency with using a UNIX like shell.

-1. Work with jobs:
+1. :ref:`Work with jobs <working-jobs>`:

    -  `get jobs <#get-jobs>`__
-   -  get job
-   -  cancel job
+   -  :ref:`get job <get-single-job>`
    - `create & run job <#create-run-job>`__
    - `get job output <#results-geojson>`__ (``data.json``)
    - `get job output directory <#downloads-results>`__
+   - :ref:`cancel job <cancel-job>`

-2. Work with jobs and tasks:
+2. :ref:`Work with jobs and tasks <working-job-tasks>`:

    - `get job logs <#get-job-logs>`__
    -  get job task logs
    - `get job tasks output <#task-results-geojson>`__ (``data.json``)
    - `get job output directory <#task-downloads-results>`__

-3. Work with workflows:
+3. :ref:`Work with workflows <working-workflows>`:

    - `get workflows <#get-workflows>`__
    - `get workflow <#get-workflow>`__
    - `create workflow <#create-workflow>`__
    - `update workflow <#update-workflow>`__
    - `delete workflow <#delete-workflow>`__

 It means that a **project key** is **always** needed.
 Therefore you